J. G. Ballard: Britain and Canada

-In late 1945, after the end of the war, his mother returned to Britain with Ballard and his sister on the SS Arawa.
-They lived in the outskirts of Plymouth, and he attended The Leys School in Cambridge.
-He won an essay prize whilst at the school but did not contribute to the school magazine.
-After a couple of years his mother and sister returned to China, rejoining Ballard's father, leaving Ballard to live with his grandparents when not boarding at school.
-In 1949 he went on to study medicine at King's College, Cambridge, with the intention of becoming a psychiatrist.
+In late 1945, Ballard's mother returned to Britain with J. G. and his sister, where they resided at Plymouth, and he attended The Leys School in Cambridge, where he won a prize for a well-written essay.
+Within a few years, Mrs Ballard and her daughter returned to China and rejoined Mr Ballard; and, whilst not at school, Ballard resided with grandparents.
+In 1949, he studied medicine at King's College, Cambridge, with the intention of becoming a psychiatrist.

-At university, Ballard was writing avant-garde fiction heavily influenced by psychoanalysis and surrealist painters.
-At this time, he wanted to become a writer as well as pursue a medical career.
-In May 1951, when Ballard was in his second year at Cambridge, his short story "The Violent Noon", a Hemingwayesque pastiche written to please the contest's jury, won a crime story competition and was published in the student newspaper Varsity.

-Encouraged by the publication of his story and realising that clinical medicine would not leave him time to write, Ballard abandoned his medical studies, and in October 1951 he enrolled at Queen Mary College to read English literature.
-He dropped out after a year to become a copywriter for an advertising agency, after which he worked as an encyclopaedia salesman.
-He kept writing short fiction but found it impossible to get published.
+At university, Ballard wrote avant-garde fiction influenced by psychoanalysis and the works of surrealist painters, and pursued writing fiction and medicine.
+In his second year at Cambridge, in May 1951, the short story "The Violent Noon", a Hemingway pastiche, won a crime-story competition and was published in the Varsity newspaper.
+In October 1951, encouraged by publication, and understanding that clinical medicine disallowed time to write fiction, Ballard forsook medicine and enrolled at Queen Mary College to read English literature.
+After a year, he quit the College and worked as an advertising copywriter, then worked as an itinerant encyclopaedia salesman.
+Throughout that odd-job period, Ballard continued writing short-story fiction but found no publisher.